Structural analysis

 Structural analysis is a branch of solid mechanics which uses simplified models for solids like bars, beams and shells for engineering decision making.
-Its main objective is to determine the effect of loads on the physical structures and their components.
-In contrast to theory of elasticity, the models used in structure analysis are often differential equations in one spatial variable.
+Its main objective is to determine the effect of loads on physical structures and their components.
+In contrast to theory of elasticity, the models used in structural analysis are often differential equations in one spatial variable.
 Structures subject to this type of analysis include all that must withstand loads, such as buildings, bridges, aircraft and ships.
 Structural analysis uses ideas from applied mechanics, materials science and applied mathematics to compute a structure's deformations, internal forces, stresses, support reactions, velocity, accelerations, and stability.
 The results of the analysis are used to verify a structure's fitness for use, often precluding physical tests.
 Structural analysis is thus a key part of the engineering design of structures.

 Structures and loads

 In the context to structural analysis, a structure refers to a body or system of connected parts used to support a load.
 Important examples related to Civil Engineering include buildings, bridges, and towers; and in other branches of engineering, ship and aircraft frames, tanks, pressure vessels, mechanical systems, and electrical supporting structures are important.
 To design a structure, an engineer must account for its safety, aesthetics, and serviceability, while considering economic and environmental constraints.
 Other branches of engineering work on a wide variety of non-building structures.